hlship/threaded-conversation/bin/README.md

 `dgt` uses three sets of sources; the `:debug-sources` are only used when running the game interactively in `dgdebug`.

+You may specify a numeric `:seed` value, used to initialize the random number generator.

+When `:seed` is omitted when running tests, a default seed value, based on a hash of the path to the test input script, is supplied.

 ## Write / Run / Test Loop

 Dialog makes it easy to code and test at the same time; the